 Margarita Barresi was born and raised in Puerto Rico and studied at Boston University, where she was fortunate to be awarded financial aid.
 She writes frequently about higher education and financial aid topics, and has one daughter in college and another on the way.

 For the first time in our country’s history, the majority of U.S. high school students headed to college are Hispanic.
-U.S. Census data shows that while overall college enrollment in Fall 2012 decreased by 467,000 from the previous year, Hispanic enrollment increased by almost the same amount, or 447,000 students.
-Latinos now represent about 17 percent of all college students, up from 11 percent in 2006.
-And according to the Pew Hispanic Center, more females than males are earning degrees.
+Latinos now represent about 17 percent of all college students, up from 11 percent in 2006, and according to the Pew Hispanic Center, more females than males are earning degrees.

 This shift in demographics presents a few unique challenges for students.
 Finding ways to make college affordable, such as finding scholarships and other educational resources is often a deciding factor in pursuing a degree.
 From tuition costs and room and board to lab fees and textbook costs, calculating the total cost of college is quite an undertaking for any student, regardless of ethnicity.
 Here, we address these concerns and guide students to solutions to finding the most affordable college options possible.